khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

   -Support researchers, investors, and businesses in making informed decisions based on reliable data.

   -Enhance understanding of African economies through accessible and interactive data visualizations.

+  ### Features

+  -  Country-Specific Information: Access detailed information on political stability, tax rates, climate, and infrastructure for each country.
+This information provides context to the economic data and helps in understanding the broader environment in which the economies operate.

+  -  Sectoral GDP Analysis: Examine contributions from various sectors like agriculture, manufacturing, and renewable energy.
+The analysis highlights the impact of different sectors on the overall GDP, showcasing key areas of economic activity and growth.

+   -  Excel Data Analysis: Utilize the provided Excel file for detailed data analysis and further exploration.
+The Excel file contains raw data that can be used for various analyses, providing a flexible tool for data-driven decision-making.

+   -  SQL Data Analysis: Perform complex queries to extract meaningful insights from the dataset.
+The SQL scripts included in the repository allow for detailed data manipulation and retrieval, making it easier to analyze economic trends and sectoral contributions.

+   -  Interactive Tableau Dashboard: Visualize key economic indicators such as GDP, population, tax rates, and more for African countries.
+The dashboard provide an intuitive and interactive way to explore and analyse the data.

+   -  Trend Analysis: Track economic growth and changes over time with historical data from 2021 to 2023.
+This allows for identification of trends and patterns in economic performance helping in forecasting strategic planning.